 Alcohol Withdrawal and Night Terrors

 When detoxing from alcohol, most people are focused on the physical distress they might experience.
-However, alcohol withdrawal and night terrors are closely associated and impact several in detox.
+However, alcohol withdrawal and night terrors are closely associated and impact several during the detox period.

 As children, we experience our first nightmares.
 In some cases, they may stay with us for the remainder of our lives, but experiencing what is classified as a night terror is an altogether much more unpleasant experience.
 When someone has a nightmare it is essentially just a rather vivid dream which has a disturbing theme, it may cause someone to cry out in their sleep, but they can be easily awakened from a nightmare by shaking them.